gecampbell/galliard.xyz/content/essay/fat.md

 Until that point, I was just a big kid, and this was an advantage when I tried out for Little League baseball or play football.

-In junior high, however, we had to "suit up" for PE, aka gym class.
+In junior high, however, we had to "suit up" for <abbr title="Physical Education">PE</abbr>, aka gym class.
 The first day of class, we had to go to the locker room, take off all our clothes, and put on the supplied jockstraps and gray woolen gym shorts.
 For the first time in my life, someone pointed at the little rolls of fat around by belly and laughed.
 Until that second, I had no idea that I was anything other than a perfectly normal kid.

 > *Disclaimer:* this is not medical advice, and I'm not advocating for
 > any particular lifestyle, exercise, or medical treatment.